ibm-salesforce-context

 • Salesforce Integration: Seamless connection to Salesforce orgs for AI-powered development

-• MCP Protocol: Built on the Model Context Protocol for IDE integration
+• Built on Model Context Protocol

 Requirements